-Audrina Patridge Says Kristin Cavallari Will Be Fine Amid Divorce
+Audrina Patridge Says "Tough" Kristin Cavallari Will Be "Fine" Amid Jay Cutler Divorce - E!
+Online

 "I think Kristin is going to be better off," Spencer Pratt said on The Speidi Podcast on Monday.
 "I'm excited for her new chapter—hopefully on The Hills, you know, dating."

-While that remains to be seen considering she doesn't currently star on MTV's New Beginnings revival, Audrina Patridgecan be an experienced shoulder to lean on as she filed for divorce from her husband of less than a year, Corey Bohan, in 2017 after they welcomed a daughter together a year earlier.
+While that remains to be seen considering she doesn't currently star on MTV's New Beginnings revival, Audrina Patridge can be an experienced shoulder to lean on as she filed for divorce from her husband of less than a year, Corey Bohan, in 2017 after they welcomed a daughter together a year earlier.

 "Divorce is hard.
 She'll get through it, though," she assured.
 "We talked a little bit two or three weeks ago when it first all came out.
 She just needs time to process and feel—it's literally almost like mourning a death going through divorce.